ppaez/alsaseq/doc/project.rst

 alsaseq – ALSA sequencer bindings for Python
 ============================================

-*alsaseq* is a Python module that allows to interact with ALSA sequencer clients.
+*alsaseq* is a Python 3 and Python 2 module that allows to interact with ALSA sequencer clients.
 It can create an ALSA client, connect to other clients, send and receive ALSA events immediately or at a scheduled time using a sequencer queue.
 It provides a subset of the ALSA